omotade/Project-SQL/README.md

 The United States generated more revenue than any other country.

+What is the product with the least sentimental score is "7 Dog Frisbee" and max sentiment score is "USB wired soundbar - in store only"

 ## Challenges
 Assigning the data types to fit the data coming from the csv file Not employing all process to cleaning data